How to know when you are self-sabotaging your life

 #8 Lack of planning

 Overthinking and overplanning go together.
-One way to self-sabotage. is to plan too much till it becomes a handicap.
+One way to self-sabotage is to plan too much till it becomes a handicap.
 You can be trapped in the planning phase till nothing gets done.

 You find things are not just perfect till every fine detail is in place.

 But it is too much if all you do is a plan and then you find the plan is not good so you plan some more.

 Is your planning a sign of self-sabotage?
 It very well maybe.